 Immigrant visas are issued for an indefinite amount of time.
-They would only be revoked if you no longer met the visa requirements.
+They would only be revoked if you no longer met the visa requirements which are reviewed each time you renew your Ecuadorian ID card.
 If you can find work, you can work on these visas.

 Options for the immigrant visa include:

 Update 2017: I will be posting new visa info shortly as the visa process has had some changes made to it.
 I'm sifting through the info currently.

 For the most part, all the visas available require you to prove you have adequate funds to live in Ecuador.
 In some instances a sponsor can be included to prove economic support.